 - Chill the glasses in the freezer for at least 5 minutes.

-- Rub the edge of the glass with chocolate liqueur.
+- Rub the edge of the glass with white chocolate liqueur.
 Dip into either pink, red, or white crystals or a combination of all three.

-- Combine the half and half, chocolate liqueur, vodka, and raspberry syrup in a cocktail shaker filled with ice.
+- Combine the half and half, white chocolate liqueur, vodka, and raspberry syrup in a cocktail shaker filled with ice.
 Shake until ice cold.
 Pour into chilled glasses and serve.